kswathi6225/java-dsa/pair sum or two sum.md

 }
 ```

+Time Complexity: O(n) → We scan the array once, and HashMap lookups are O(1) on average.

+Space Complexity: O(n) → We store at most n elements in the HashMap.
 ---
 ## 3.if array is sorted-- Two-Pointer approach in sorted array that finds **all pairs that sum to the target**  O(n)